-\right. \eea Here $W$ is a $m$-dimensional Brownian motion, and the solution triplet $(X, Y, Z)$ takes values in $\dbR^d$, $\dbR$, and $\dbR^m$, respectively.
-Due to the four step scheme of Ma, Protter, and Yong \cite{MPY}, when the PDE \reff{PDE} has the classical solution, the following nonlinear Feynman-Kac formula holds: \bea Y_t = u(t, X_t),\q Z_t = \si(t, X_t, u(t, X_t)) D u (t, X_t). \eea
+Here $W$ is a $m$-dimensional Brownian motion, and $(X, Y, Z)$ is the solution triplet taking values in $\mathbb{R}^d$, $\mathbb{R}$, and $\mathbb{R}^m$, respectively.
+Due to the four-step scheme of Ma, Protter and Yong \cite{MPY}, when the PDE (\ref{PDE}) has the classical solution, the following nonlinear Feynman--Kac formula holds:

-The feasible numerical method for high dimensional FBSDEs has been a challenging problem in the literature.
-There are very few papers on the subject, most of which are not feasible in high dimensional cases.
-To our best knowledge, the only work which reported a high dimensional numerical example is Bender and Zhang \cite{BZ}.
+The feasible numerical method for high-dimensional FBSDEs has been a challenging problem in the literature.
+There are very few papers on the subject (e.g., \cite{BZ,CZ,DM,MPY,MSZ,Makarov,MT}), most of which are not feasible in high-dimensional cases.
+To our best knowledge, the only work which reported a high-dimensional numerical example is Bender and Zhang \cite{BZ}.

-Our scheme works for quasilinear PDE as well, especially when $\si \si^T$ is diagonal (or close to diagonal in the sense that $\th$ is small), and thus is appropriate for numerically solving FBSDE \reff{FBSDE}.
-We remark that the $\si_0$ we will choose is different from $\si(t,x,y)$ in \reff{quasi}, and the $F$ defined by \reff{F} is different from $f$.
-We shall present a $12$-dimensional example, see Example \ref{eg-FBSDE} below.
+Our scheme works for quasi-linear PDE as well, especially when $\sigma \sigma^\T$ is diagonally dominated, and thus is appropriate for numerically solving FBSDE (\ref{FBSDE}).
+We remark that the $\sigma _0(t,x)$ we will choose is different from $\sigma(t,x,y)$ in (\ref {quasi}), and the $F$ defined by (\ref{F}) is different from $f$.
+We shall present a 12-dimensional example; see Example~\ref{eg-FBSDE} below.